-UMEA provides ecclesiastical approval for United Methodist seminary students to participate in the military Chaplain Candidate program (¶1421.5.d).
+UMEA provides ecclesiastical approval for United Methodist seminary students to participate in the military Chaplain Candidate program.
 The Army, Navy, and Air Force each offer qualified seminary students the opportunity to be commissioned as military officers and participate in chaplain learning experiences.